7. Database access

 End While

-' release resources
+' freeing up resources

 Try